MEET HIDOE’s Leadership TEAM

 Bio

-Lori Yatsushiro was named complex area superintendent in Jan.
-2025, after serving as the deputy complex area superintendent since Sept.
-2023.
-Previous to serving as deputy CAS, she was a school renewal specialist for the BKKM Complex Area, principal at Waiheʻe School, and vice principal at Maui Waena Intermediate, Kīhei Elementary and Waiheʻe School.
-She was a teacher and curriculum coordinator prior to going into administration.
+Lori Yatsushiro was named complex area superintendent in January 2025, after serving as the deputy complex area superintendent.
+Previously, she was a school renewal specialist for the BKKM Complex Area, principal at Waiheʻe School, and vice principal at Maui Waena Intermediate, Kīhei Elementary and Waiheʻe School.
 She has a bachelor’s degree in elementary education, Master of Education in Educational Administration, and a Doctor of Education in Educational Leadership.

 Kaua‘i District